Types of Paragraphs in Essay or Academic Writing: With Examples

 The middle part of the paragraph should contain body sentences that tell what happened in time and order.
 Also, they can include conversations between characters and details about a setting.

-After the body sentences it is time to conclude the paragraph with the ending sentence.
-To end the narrative paragraph you can chose to share your feelings about the story, tell the readers what you learnt, or just show how the story ends.
+After the body sentences, it is time to conclude the paragraph with the ending sentence.
+To end the narrative paragraph you can choose to share your feelings about the story, tell the readers what you learned, or just show how the story ends.

 Persuasive paragraphs